Quickstart: Develop on Azure Kubernetes Service (AKS) with Helm

 Create an Azure Container Registry

-You'll need to store your container images in an Azure Container Registry (ACR) to run your application in your AKS cluster using Helm.
-Provide your own registry name unique within Azure and containing 5-50 alphanumeric characters.
+You need to store your container images in an Azure Container Registry (ACR) to run your application in your AKS cluster using Helm.
+Your registry name must be unique within Azure and contain 5-50 alphanumeric characters.
 Only lowercase characters are allowed.
 The Basic SKU is a cost-optimized entry point for development purposes that provides a balance of storage and throughput.

 az group create --name myResourceGroup --location eastus

-Your output will be similar to the following example output.
-Take note of your loginServer value for your ACR since you'll use it in a later step.
+Your output should look similar to the following condensed example output.
+Take note of your loginServer value for your ACR to use in a later step.

 {